kulak/binance-trades/README.md

 Provided key and secret will be stored in a secure storage specific to OS you are using.
 For details check [library](https://github.com/zalando/go-keyring).

 The trades are downloaded to CSV file.

+## Usage

+By default application runs in interactive mode.
+Interactive mode is the best for running application from Windows Explorer, because when application is done it prompts for user input prior to closing the window.

+File `result.csv` is generated with Binance trades in it.

+To run application in non-interactive mode pass into it `-b` argument on command line.